Risk and Opportunity Management

 The internal control system is regularly monitored and assessed according to documented processes, risks and controls.
 It therefore ensures transparency with regard to its structure and functionality for the purposes of internal and external reporting.

-HHLA’s internal accounting control and risk management system is based on the criteria laid out in the “Internal Control – Integrated Framework” working paper published by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+HHLA’s internal accounting control and risk and opportunity management system is based on the criteria set out in the “Internal Control – Integrated Framework” working paper published by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 Accounting processes are assessed to determine whether there is a risk posed to the existence, completeness, accuracy, valuation, ownership and reporting of transactions.
 The company also conducts a risk assessment regarding the possibility of fraud.
 Concluding unusual or complex transactions can lead to specific accounting risks.
 There is also a latent risk of error when processing non-routine transactions.
 Employees are by necessity given a certain amount of leeway when recognising and measuring balance sheet items, which can give rise to further risks.

 Internal controls are intended to reduce accounting risks and make sure that transactions are documented, recorded, processed and assessed correctly in the balance sheet, as well as being quickly and correctly adopted in financial reporting.
 Controls are in place for all accounting processes.